Katy Ralko (2007 – 2009)

 Specialties: Audio, Graphics, Coding, Video, Web

-Originally from Massachusetts, I came to University of Michigan to study art and design.
-I got a BFA in Interarts Performance from U of M’s School of Art & Design and the Theatre Department in 2012, focusing my studies on sound and new media in live performances.
-In addition to my work for the DMC I do freelance work as a new media artist, graphic designer, sound designer, composer, video editor, technical director, audio engineer, musician, etc.
+Originally from Massachusetts, Colin came to University of Michigan to study art and design.
+He got a BFA in Interarts Performance from U of M’s School of Art & Design and the Theatre Department in 2012, focusing his studies on sound and new media in live performances.
+In addition to his work for the DMC he did freelance work as a new media artist, graphic designer, sound designer, composer, video editor, technical director, audio engineer, musician, etc.